-Don’t just stick the finished product in a drawer—OK, so that’s pretty unlikely to happen if you make use of one of the above-mentioned smartphone or web apps, but if you use a printed checklist, you’re going to want to make sure you store copies of it outside of your home.
-A safe deposit box is a good option here, although one of your desk drawers at work may be acceptable, too.
+Don’t just stick the finished product in a drawer.
+You’re going to want to make sure you store copies of it outside of your home.
+A safe deposit box is a good option here.
+But one of your desk drawers at work may be acceptable, too.

 A: Wherever possible, you should catalog an item’s make, model, purchase date, purchase price (or current, estimated value), and serial number within your inventory.

-Although video footage is great for all sorts of reasons, if your goal is to cover all of your bases you’ll also want to photograph your possessions and somehow record all of the information mentioned in the response above.
+Video footage is great for all sorts of reasons.
+But if your goal is to cover all of your bases you’ll also want to photograph your possessions.
+You'll also want to record all of the information mentioned in the response above.